 Retrofitting Stormwater Ponds

-To reduce the impact on watercourse of stormwater runoff from urban areas by retrofitting existing stormwater management facilities.
+To reduce the impact of stormwater runoff from urban areas by retrofitting existing stormwater management facilities.
 Addressing stormwater contributes to protect and/or improve the water quality and quantity of Lake Simcoe and its tributaries.

 Retrofit Stormwater Management Facilities to:

 - Reduce stormwater runoff to pre-development conditions as close to the source as possible

 - Prevent erosion and reduce phosphorus loads to Lake Simcoe and its tributaries

 - Contribute to the protection or enhancement of water quality and quantity within the Lake Simcoe watershed